Deep Identity-aware Transfer of Facial Attributes: Deep CNNs for Identity-aware Attribute Transfer

+\textbf{Identity Loss.}\quad The proposed adaptive perceptual loss does help keep the content similarity between the generated face and the reference.
+However, it cannot guarantee the identity by itself.
+To further enhance the identity keeping property, we add constrains on the feature representation extracted for face recognition~\cite{huo2018heterogeneous} or verification~\cite{zheng2018pairwise}.
+In face verification task, two faces are from the same person when the distance between two features are smaller than ceratain threshold.
+Here, we adopt VGG-Face and model the distance between the features of the generated face and the reference as the identity loss,

-\textbf{Perceptual regularization.}\quad The regularization term is introduced to encourage the spatial smoothness while preserving small scale details of the generated face $T(\mathbf{x})$.
-One choice is the Total Variation (TV) regulariser $\ell_{TV}T(x)$ which has been adopted in CNN feature visualization~\cite{mahendran2015understanding} and artistic style transfer~\cite{gatys2015style,johnson2016perceptual}.
-Despite its effectiveness in reducing noise while preserving strong edges, the TV regularizer is limited in recovering small-scale texture details.
+\textbf{Perceptual regularization.}\quad Despite the use of adversarial attribute loss and adaptive perceptual loss, visual artifacts are still inevitable in the transfer result.
+Image regularization is thus required to encourage the spatial smoothness while preserving small scale details of the generated face $F(\mathbf{x})$.
+One choice is the Total Variation (TV) regularizer which has been adopted in CNN feature visualization~\cite{mahendran2015understanding} and artistic style transfer~\cite{gatys2015style,johnson2016perceptual}.
+However, the TV regularizer is limited in recovering small-scale texture details and suppressing complex artifacts.
 Moreover, it is a generic model that does not consider the characteristics of facial images.

-In this work, we take the facial characteristics into account and simulate the possible artifacts of the transform network and identity loss to form a perceptual regularizer.
-To simulate the possible artifacts, we train a reconstruction network $g(\mathbf{x})$ which has the same architecture as the transform network.
-Denoted by $\phi$ the VGG-Face network~\cite{Parkhi15}, $\phi_l(\mathbf{x})$ the feature map of the $l$th convolutional layer with respect to the input image $\mathbf{x}$.
-By referring to the perceptual identity loss, $g(\mathbf{x})$ is learned by minimizing the combined perceptual loss defined on the $4$th and $5$th layers,